squinkylabs/SquinkyVCV/docs/form.md

 **S**: Solo.
 Will turn off all the other channels and let the soloed channel play on its own.
 Soloing one channel will un-solo the other channels.
 When solo is active it overrides mutes, i.e. if you solo a muted channel it will play.
 Pressing an active solo button will remove the solo.

+Control-click (Command-click on Mac) on a solo button will toggle that channel's solo only.
+So ctrl-solo is *multi solo*, while regular click is *exclusive solo*.
+Multi-solo lets you solo more than one channel.

 **M** Mute.
 Silences the muted channel.
 Note that the larger button on the far right is the master mute.

 **AX1, AX2**: Aux send levels.
 Controls how much of the current channel will be sent to each stereo Aux bus.
 If the send and return are patched to an echo, for example, Aux will control how much of that channel is sent to the echo.